German New Year’s Eve Traditions to Enjoy with Family and Friends

 What is the Weihnachtsmann?
 A German Christmas Gift- Giver

-This is the time of year when things can get confusing for some people; in Germany, there is St Nicholas, the Christkind, AND the Weihnachtsmann… but Who is bringing the presents?
+This is the time of year when things can get confusing for some people; in Germany, there is St Nicholas, the Christkind, AND the Weihnachtsmann… but who is bringing the presents?
 What is the Weihachtsmann?
 To make the ‘gift-giver’ issue even more confusing, there are mixed families here in the US where one parent grew up with Santa Claus!
 How…

 Your Local Friend Live Virtual Tours of Christmas in Munich!